surayamanandhar/sampression-lite/README.md

 # [Sampression Lite](http://www.sampression.com/sampression-lite/)
-Just another responsive theme
+Not just another responsive theme

 ##Download Link:
 Sampression lite is available to download on http://wordpress.org/themes/sampression-lite

 ## Theme Description
-Sampression Lite is a minimal, fully responsive, retina ready, translation ready, clean theme, perfect for blogging.
-It's lightweight responsive design allows this theme to adapt across a range of screen sizes.
-Besides an elegant design, Sampression Lite features customizable menus and widgets, supports custom header color and image, custom background color and image, along with a threaded comments section.
-It supports sticky notes with special effects and allows for the best placement of feature images on posts.
-It is a full fledged theme with easily customizable theme option page.
+The first theme for Sampression is clean, lightweight and fully responsive.
+Its not just another responsive theme - its a unique responsive theme with an attractive masonry blog layout.
+On the back-end it has a user friendly theme options panel which allows you to easily customize your blog’s header, menus, widgets, background color and image.
+Upfront its a retina ready, four-column, state-of-the-art blog that will help you reach out to your target audience and their various internet-enabled devices.

 ## Features